America’s favorite butterflies: big, bold, beautiful

 0

-Most butterflies are beautiful, but some stand out above the others.
-Here are some of the biggest and boldest, the ones we love most.
-Easy to spot and identify, they practically scream “Look at me,” as they elegantly move from flower to flower in our gardens.
-Learn about these beauties, where they live, their habitat, favorite nectar and host plants, what months they fly and more:
+Most butterflies are beautiful, but some stand above the others.
+Here are a few of the biggest and boldest, the ones we love most.
+Easy to spot and identify, they practically scream “Look at me” as they elegantly float from flower to flower in our gardens.
+Learn about these beauties, where they live, their habitat, favorite nectar and host plants, what months they fly, and one of their larval stages.

 ##